Simre1/reactimate/README.md

 # Reactimate

 [reactimate](reactimate) is a library implementing the AFRP paradigm.
-In contrast to other libraries, `reactimate` uses `IO` effects to increase performance and a concrete base type to eliminate typeclass performance problems.
+In contrast to other libraries, `reactimate` has a static representation for signals to increase performance and a concrete base type to eliminate typeclass performance problems.
-In addition, `reactimate` has some support for pull-based FRP, making it possible to deal with events which happen in-between simulation cycles.

 # Reactimate Game